 Cocaine is an extremely addictive stimulant that produces a reaction of increased energy, feelings of elation or happiness, heightened motivation, and increased heart rate.
 It is a scheduled drug and is rarely used for medicinal purposes as a topical anesthetic and/or analgesic.
 In the past, liquified cocaine was a common form of local anesthesia, and made early eye surgery possible.
 Today, most cocaine is produced and sold illegally.
 Usually, cocaine is either snorted in powder form, or injected, after being dissolved into water.

 Drug availability – the majority of cocaine use begins because of the high availability of cocaine.
-Regardless of whether a teen starts using the drug because others told them to, or because everyone else has started using as well, most cases of cocaine abuse begin because the drug was available in a large abundance, and teens of all people are much more likely to engage in risky or illegal behavior if it’s the norm, and if it’s likely to build a desired image.
+Regardless of whether a teen starts using cocaine because others told them to, or because everyone else has started using as well, most cases of cocaine abuse begin because the drug was available in a large abundance.
+Teens of all people are much more likely to engage in risky or illegal behavior if it’s the norm, and if it’s likely to build a desired image.
 Most teens are aware of the risks and consequences of cocaine use, which is why cocaine use has been on a steady decline for decades.
-However, some teens may still go through with it, despite the consequences and risks involved.
+However, some teens may still go through with it, despite the consequences and risks involved with cocaine use.

 Genetic susceptibility – most people who try cocaine will never try it again.
 Some people will try it several times, and a few get addicted for years to come.
-Very many factors influence whether a person will get addicted to a drug, the most common being how often they use the drug.
+Very many factors influence whether a teen will get addicted to cocaine, the most common being how often they use the drug.
 But genetics play a role as well.
-Some people are more likely to get hooked on certain substances than others.
+Some teens are more likely to get hooked on certain substances than others.

 Stress and trauma – while ill-informed and risky choices are often caused by plain ignorance or lack of forethought, many teens are silently struggling with serious mental health issues or the stress of abuse and trauma.
 Rather than share these issues with others who they don’t trust, they may turn to drugs as a way to make the pain go away and focus on something else.